-What Happens If Trump Doesn't Accept The Election Results?
-Here's What Experts Say
+If Trump Denies The Election Results, Here's What Experts Say Might Happen

 You might be ready for Election Day, but what about the aftermath?
 In the past, President Donald Trump has made comments suggesting he would not commit to stepping down if he loses to Democratic presidential candidate Joe Biden in November.
 The role of the president comes with a lot of leeway, but it also has clear end points, which previous presidents have always respected.
 However, Trump isn’t exactly known for his adherence to norms, for better or worse.
 So, what might happen if Trump refuses to accept the election results in November, if they're not in his favor?

 It’s not an implausible question.
 On several occasions, Trump has openly refused to promise a peaceful transition of power if Biden wins in November.
 "The only way we lose this election is if it is rigged," he said during an Aug.
 17 rally in Wisconsin.
 During his Oct.
 15 town hall event with NBC News, he was quick to suggest ballot fraud as a rationale for not accepting election results.
 "The answer is, yes I will [concede].
 But I want it to be an honest election,” Trump told host Savannah Guthrie.
 “Every day, [the news] is talking about ballots that are corrupt, that are fraudulent,” he added.
 And during a Sept.
 29 White House press conference, many people were highly concerned when the president openly stated “there won’t be a transfer [of power], frankly,” if you “get rid of the ballots.”
 He has also continually denounced mail-in ballots as corrupt, fraud-ridden votes that will render tainted election results, despite the fact that he himself has voted by mail on several occasions.
 FBI Director Christopher Wray publicly confirmed to Congress in late September that there was no conclusive evidence of widespread voter fraud like Trump had claimed.